 Nothing in these Terms and Conditions affects your statutory rights as a consumer.

 Watson Fuels reserves the right to sub-contract the performance of any order made by you.

 At Watson Fuels, we have been delivering excellent customer service for over 60 years.
 We always endeavour to do everything we can to ensure every customer has the best possible experience.
 However, we know from time to time things can go wrong.
 If that happens, please let us know so we can put it right.

-To get in contact with us, you can call your local depot where our staff will resolve most concerns straightaway.
+To get in contact with us, please call us on 01666 510345 where our staff will resolve most concerns straightaway.
 Alternatively, you can email email@example.com and we will be in touch within two working days.

 For more information on our Complaints Procedure please click here where you will be able to find out how your concern will be dealt with.

 We respect the rights and dignity of all people and are committed to preventing modern slavery in our operations and supply chains.
 Our Code of Conduct and Business Partner Code of Conduct make clear that we do not tolerate human rights abuses in our supply chains and that we expect our suppliers to act accordingly.
 In accordance with the UK Modern Slavery Act, click the button below to download a copy of our Statement.